 Ideally, you should sharpen your Tojiro knife every time you use it.
 However, if you find that your knife is losing its edge, you can sharpen it more frequently.
 A good rule of thumb is to sharpen it every two to three uses.

-Final Thought on the Best Torijo Knives
+Final Thought on the Best Tojiro Knives

 Why Trust Kitchen Infinity?